 It might not seem it, but preparation is an important step in how to fix a patio umbrella.
 You need to make sure that you have enough space to lay the pole down and extend it to full height, and maneuver around it without any obstacles.
 Particularly if you need to sand the pole, or intend to re-stain it after repairs, you’ll also want to lay down a ground sheet.

 It’s worth bearing in mind that adhesives and fillers may emit fumes that are unpleasant or harmful.
 If it’s a dry day, you might be able to solve the space and chemical issues in one fell swoop by taking care of business outside.
 If not, make certain there is plenty of ventilation in your garage or workshop.

 Your preparations will also need to include the pole itself.
-Here are some solutions to common pole issues:
+Including:

 - Cracked Pole — Remove any debris in and around the crack.
 Clean and dry the wooden surface of the pole.

 - Splintered Pole — Break off any longer, thin splinters using a set of needle-nosed pliers.
 Sand down any uneven areas that you can reach without damaging the pole further.
 The aim here is to create a clean surface to fill and bond.